Murnau am Staffelsee: 21st century

-In 2001 the new health resort park (Kurpark), the Münter-Platz and the new Staffelsee high school were inaugurated.
-In 2002 Murnau acquired the area of the former Kemmel barracks, which is now called Kemmelpark.
-Currently the area is being transformed into a trade park and residential park.
-In 2006 Goethe Institute closed and was demolished.
-Since autumn 2009 three semi-detached houses have been built on its site.
-Since 9 December 2008, the assembly hall of the Staffelsee high school bears the name of the writer Ödön von Horvath.

 Incorporations

 On 1 July 1974 the independent municipality Weindorf was integrated.
 In January 1978 parts of the municipalities called Riegsee and Seehausen were added.
 On 1 May 1978 the incorporation of the village Hechendorf forms the final point.

 Residential development

 Blazon

 The coat of arms shows a green dragon with a red tongue and claws on silver background.
 Its body is turned to the right but its head is pointing backwards to the left.

 When the dragon first appears in the Murnauer blazon can't be said exactly.
 The first local seal turns up in 1374.

 Infrastructure

 Transport

 Murnau is a minor train hub, since Murnau station is the place where the Munich–Garmisch-Partenkirchen and the Oberammergau lines intersect.
 The first electrical signal box of the Deutsche Bundesbahn was installed here.
 The municipality has three other stations on the Oberammergau line: Murnau Ort, Seeleiten-Berggeist, and Grafenaschau.
 Also, the A95 motorway and the B 2 Bundesstrasse run through or near Murnau.